Bailey Decision Concerning Federal, State and Local Retirement Benefits

 Note: The "special separation allowance" paid to retired law enforcement officers pursuant to G.S.
 143-166.41 and reported on Form W-2 does not qualify for exclusion under Bailey.
 However, the special separation allowance is subject to the $4,000 retirement benefits deduction.

 Distributions from most types of retirement plans may be rolled over into another retirement plan or into an IRA.
 Because rollover distributions lose their character upon rollover, all distributions from a qualifying Bailey retirement account in which the employee / retiree was "vested" as of August 12, 1989, are exempt from State income tax regardless of the source of the funds contained in the account.
-Conversely, qualifying tax-exempt Bailey benefits rolled over into another retirement plan lose their character and would not be exempt upon distribution from the other plan unless the plan is a qualifying Bailey retirement account in which the employee was vested as of August 12, 1989.
-(Rollovers to IRAs will always result in a loss of tax-exempt status since IRAs do not qualify under the Bailey settlement.)
+Conversely, qualifying tax-exempt Bailey benefits rolled over into another retirement plan or to a traditional IRA lose their character and would not be exempt upon distribution from the other plan unless the plan is a qualifying Bailey retirement account in which the employee was vested as of August 12, 1989.
+See Directive PD-04-1.